 ST Foundation’s Presence

-As of March 2022, over 203,000 beneficiaries have been reached since the Program’s inception.
+As of June 2023, over 257,000 beneficiaries have been reached since the Program’s inception.